frontity/api-reference/docs-api/frontity-packages/features-packages/wp-source.md

 #### `state.source.url`

 The URL of your WordPress backend installation.
-The default value of this property is derived from `state.frontity.url`
+The default value of this property is derived from `state.frontity.url`.

 #### `state.wpSource.api`

 The URL of your WordPress API (previously `state.source.api`).

-If `state.source.url` has been set, you don't really need to set this value as the dafault value of `state.source.api` will be computed from `state.source.url`  by adding the "prefix" (`/wp-json` by default)
+If `state.source.url` has been set, you don't need to set this value as the default value will be computed by Frontity from the value of `state.source.url`.

 Either by getting this value from `state.source.url` or by setting it directly, this value is the minimal configuration this package needs to work